sparkflows/sparkflows-docs/docs/user-guide/scheduler/scheduling-workflows.rst

    :alt: Scheduling New Workflow
    :width: 50%

-Save the Schedule by clicking ``Submit Button``
+Save the Schedule by clicking Submit Button
 ++++

-Click on the submit button to successfully save your workflow.
+Click on the ``Submit`` button to successfully save your workflow.
 Your scheduled workflow would automatically run as per the schedule.

 Viewing Workflows Scheduled
 -------------

-Find the ``Schedules Button`` located on the left hand side on the workflows page.
+Find the ``Schedules`` button located on the left hand side on the workflows page.
 Click on it to view the ``Scheduled Workflows page``.

 .. figure:: ../../_assets/user-guide/scheduler/Scheduling-Workflows/ScheduledListPage.png
    :alt: Workflows Scheduled